gophercon/gc15/content/sponsor/gold/apcera.md

 sponsorclass = "gold"
 logo = "/images/temp-logos/apcera.png"
 +++
-Apcera is the creator of the modern enterprise IT platform.
-Driven by policy, the platform solves systemic challenges and blends new and existing technologies to unify IT.
-Enterprise grade, the platform grows with needs and empowers IT to innovate faster now and well into the future.
+Apcera is disrupting the world of IT with the world’s first OS for the Hybrid Cloud.
+Our Hybrid Cloud OS has policy and governance built in at the core, allowing IT organizations and developers alike to safely and easily develop, deploy, orchestrate and govern diverse workload — apps, services, Docker containers, OS’s — either on premise or in any cloud, public or private, in a friction-free and trusted fashion.